IacopomC/iacopomc.github.io/_posts/2020-07-13-lane-finding.md

 <br/>

-The first intuition - as shown in the image above - could be to replace every value with the average of all the values in its neighborhood.
-We have to make two assumption for the *moving average* to work:
+At first glance - as shown in the image above - we could replace every value with the average of all the values in its neighborhood.
+We have to make two assumptions for the *moving average* to work:

 - The *true* value of pixels are similar to the *true* value of pixels nearby.
 - The noise added to each pixel is done independently.